2003 Monaco F3000 round

 The 2003 Monaco F3000 round was a motor racing event held on 31 May 2003 at the Circuit de Monaco, Monaco.
 It was the fourth round of the 2003 International Formula 3000 Championship, and was held in support of the 2003 Monaco Grand Prix.
+This race was notable because Björn Wirdheim stopped short of the finish line to 'celebrate' with his team.
+This allowed Nicolas Kiesa to pass him and win the race.